jimtough/node-course/README.md

 I opted to allow script execution for my user account only.
 This can easily be changed later when I'm finished running node.js locally.

 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

+### debugger

+This issue happened when 'debugger' was added inside a function in the 'notes' app, and the following command was used to run node:

+`node inspect app.js add --title="abc" --body="123"`

+The Windows PowerShell displayed this error message in the terminal, and then the app crashed:

+`Timeout (2000) waiting for 127.0.0.1:9229 to be free`

+The instructor recommended using the following alternative command line as a workaround to this Windows-related bug:

+`node --inspect-brk app.js add --title="abc" --body="123"`

+Now I am able to open a Chrome browser and go to URL 'chrome://inspect/' to debug my node application.